 Under this policy, equal opportunity for employment, admission, and participation in the College’s programs, services, and activities will be extended to all persons, and the College will promote equal opportunity and treatment through application of this policy and other College efforts designed for that purpose.

-Under the College’s policy, harassing, discriminatory, and retaliatory behaviors will not be tolerated.
+Under the College’s policy, harassing, discriminatory, or retaliatory behaviors will not be tolerated.
 Therefore, it is the responsibility of every member of the College community to strictly comply with the policy and any procedures directed by the College President to implement the policy.
-This includes notifying each employee/student of his or her rights and responsibilities under the College’s Nondiscrimination and Non-harassment Policy.
+This includes notifying each employee/student of his or her rights and responsibilities under the College’s Nondiscrimination and Non- harassment Policy.
 Management and staff will be held accountable to take reasonable action to maintain work sections and educational environments free of conduct that causes, or reasonably could be considered to cause intimidation, hostility, discrimination, or retaliation.

-Any person who believes he or she has been discriminated against or harassed by a College employee, representative or student is encouraged to address those concerns with the Office of Equity & Inclusion, which offers a grievance procedure to resolve complaints of discrimination in a prompt and equitable manner.
-Complaints about issues other than alleged discrimination or harassment may be submitted in accordance with the appropriate collective bargaining agreement procedure or the procedure in the Management/Confidential Handbook, or, for students, through the student grievance procedure.
+Any person who believes he or she has been discriminated or harassed by a College employee, representative or student is encouraged to address those concerns with the Office of Equity & Inclusion, which offers a grievance procedure to resolve complaints of discrimination in a prompt and equitable manner.
+Complaints about issues other than alleged discrimination or harassment may be submitted in accordance with the applicable collective bargaining agreement procedure or the procedure in the Management/Confidential Handbook, or, for students, through the student grievance procedure.

 At any point in the procedure, an individual with concerns about discrimination and/or harassment may file a complaint with (1) the Office for Civil Rights of the United States Department of Education; (2) the Equal Employment Opportunity Commission ("EEOC"); (3) the Oregon Bureau of Labor and Industries ("BOLI") Civil Rights Division; or (4) the Department of Community Colleges and Workforce Development.